Pronunciation of 'sankaranarayan'

 English (United States)

-A name derived from Sanskrit, representing a combination of Lord Shiva ('Sankara') and Lord Vishnu ('Narayan').
+A compound name in Hindu tradition representing the union of Lord Shiva ('Sankara') and Lord Vishnu ('Narayan').